baguilarislas/CS330-coding-assignmentII/README.md

   $ cd CS330-codingAssignmentII
 ```

-To generate an executable from a Python file on Ubuntu 22.04, you can follow these steps:
+# To generate an executable from a Python file on Ubuntu 22.04:

 Install PyInstaller by running the following command in the terminal: